Skip to Content

 Wat Ratburana

-Surrounded by four smaller prangs, the central prang features carvings of mythical creatures, lotus flowers and even original stucco.
+Surrounded by four smaller prangs, the central prang at Wat Ratburana features carvings of mythical creatures, lotus flowers and even original stucco.
 As with most temples in Ayutthaya, it’s reasonably small, so a walk around the site with kids was very enjoyable and well within their attentions spans.

 Wat Phra Si Sanphet